lambdamikel/microtronic-2095-arduino-emulator/README.md

 Connect the cable.
 Power up the Uno.
 Power up the Microtronic.
 If the SD Card cannot be initialized correctly, the LCD display should say so.
-If the SD Card is working correctly, you will see the main screen, which allows you to select PGM1 via the left keypad button and PGM2 with the right keypad button.
+If the SD Card is working correctly, you will see the main screen, which allows you to select PGM1 via the left LCD button and PGM2 with the right LCD button.
 Notice that the rightmost button is the hardware reset button of the Uno.
 The leftmost button is the Select button, and I am using the second button from the left (right of Select) for Cancel.
 Pressing any of these from the main screen will